botpress/botpress/integrations/gmail/hub.md

 4. Enter the **shared secret** you generated earlier.
 5. Enter the **service account email address** you created earlier.
 6. Enter the **authorization code** you obtained earlier.
+   > Unfortunately, the authorization code is only valid for a short period of time.
+If the code has expired, you will need to repeat the steps outlined in the `Authorizing the OAuth application` section.
+If the authorization code is not expired, it will be exchanged for a refresh token, which will be used to authenticate the integration.
 7. Save the configuration and enable the integration.

 ## Limitations